benjaminFaguer/cv/index.md

 _London School of Hygiene and Tropical Medicine - Remote_

 - Consultant Data manager on the DRC-EB-001 Ebola vaccine trial.
+- Working on the query management system in Stata.
+- Producing analysis tables in Stata.

 `02/2017 - Now`
 __Research assistant/Data manager__
 _Nagasaki University, School of Tropical Medicine and Global Health - Nagasaki (Japan)_

-* Design of data collection tools using Open Data Kit and REDCap.
+- Design of data collection tools using Open Data Kit and REDCap.
-* Facilitator in the Statistics and Statistical computing classes for Master students.
+- Facilitator in the Statistics and Statistical computing classes for Master students.
+- Helping Master and PhD students set up their electronic data collection projects on the field (Ghana, Burundi…)

 ## Education